pantheon-deprecated/terminus-deprecated/README.md

 - Site import
 - Workflow operations
 - Team management
+- In-progress job status
-- Websockets support for real-time status info
+- Websockets support for real-time status info?
 - A "pantheon shell" option to keep people in context for interactive use